VictoriaMetrics/VictoriaMetrics/README.md

     - `federate` - returns [federated metrics](https://prometheus.io/docs/prometheus/latest/federation/).
     - `api/v1/export` - exports raw data in JSON line format.
 See [this article](https://medium.com/@valyala/analyzing-prometheus-data-with-external-tools-5f3e5e147639) for details.
     - `api/v1/export/native` - exports raw data in native binary format.
 It may be imported into another VictoriaMetrics via `api/v1/import/native` (see above).
+    - `api/v1/export/csv` - exports data in CSV.
+It may be imported into another VictoriaMetrics via `api/v1/import/csv` (see above).
     - `api/v1/status/tsdb` - for time series stats.
 See [these docs](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-stats) for details.
     - `api/v1/status/active_queries` - for currently executed active queries.
 Note that every `vmselect` maintains an independent list of active queries, which is returned in the response.